Do You Serve Pinot Noir Chilled

 On the other side of the debate, many wine enthusiasts argue against chilling Pinot Noir, believing that it can mask the wine’s delicate flavors and diminish its complexity.
 They argue that serving it at slightly warmer temperatures, around 60-65°F (15-18°C), allows the wine to fully express its nuanced characteristics.

-See also What To Serve Mulled Wine In
+See also How To Quit Drinking Wine

 At warmer temperatures, the aromas of Pinot Noir become more evident, unveiling layers of red berries, earthy undertones, and subtle spice.
 The wine’s body and texture also become more apparent, providing a velvety mouthfeel that can be lost when the wine is chilled.